This post may contain affiliate links. See our affiliate disclaimer here.

 19. What’s your favorite place/trip that you’ve been or done?

 We fell in love with Maine.
-I mean, you can’t beat the ocean vibes and sunrise on Cadillac Mountain (first place the sun rises each day).
+I mean, you can’t beat the ocean vibes and sunrise on Cadillac Mountain (the first place the sunlight touches in the US).

 Outside of Maine, we also fell in love with driving the Pacific Coast Highway a few years ago.

-We’ve also RVed in New Zealand, Canada, and Italy—all of which are jaw-droppingly stunning.
+We’ve also RVed in New Zealand, Canada, Europe, Japan—all of which are jaw-droppingly stunning.
 We have videos of each on our Youtube channel 🙂

 20. What’s your address if you don’t live anywhere?